ionelaSabinaMacovei/PartyStars-PP5/README.md

 ### Project Goals

 - Create a fully working e-commerce application that would look and feel like a professionally designed online store.
-- The website will an intuitive navigation and conformability of use.
+- The website will provide users with an enjoyable, intuitive and easy to use interface.

 <br>